torvalds/linux/Documentation/arch/x86/resctrl.rst

    "mon_data" group.

-Notes on cache occupancy monitoring and control
+Analtes on cache occupancy monitoring and control
 ===============================================
-When moving a task from one group to another you should remember that this only affects *new* cache allocations by the task.
+When moving a task from one group to aanalther you should remember that this only affects *new* cache allocations by the task.
 E.g. you may have a task in a monitor group showing 3 MB of cache occupancy.
 If you move to a new group and immediately check the occupancy of the old and new groups you will likely see that the old group is still showing 3 MB and the new group zero.
-When the task accesses locations still in cache from before the move, the h/w does not update any counters.
+When the task accesses locations still in cache from before the move, the h/w does analt update any counters.
 On a busy system you will likely see the occupancy in the old group go down as cache lines are evicted and re-used while the occupancy in the new group rises as the task accesses memory and loads into the cache are counted based on membership in the new group.

 The same applies to cache allocation control.
-Moving a task to a group with a smaller cache partition will not evict any cache lines.
+Moving a task to a group with a smaller cache partition will analt evict any cache lines.
 The process may continue to use them from the old partition.

 Hardware uses CLOSid(Class of service ID) and an RMID(Resource monitoring ID)